IBM/crypto-masterkey-keystore/README.md

 		//
 		// 1.
 Load DEK and decrypt it with KEK
 		// 2.
 Destroy KEK in memory (call "masterKey.destroy()")
 		// 3.
-For each secret that you need to sload, derive an English passphrase from
+For each secret that you need to load, derive an English passphrase from
 		//     its alias and DEK, and and load it from a keystore, decrypting with this passphrase
 		// 5.
 Destroy DEK in memory
 	}